 Of course, this is normally where I introduce some great irony to drive a point home.
-Here are a couple.
+Here is a couple.
 The first would be how we don’t see too many people frowning upon their neighbors for running their furnace, having a BBQ or for driving their cars (all of which produce carbon monoxide) but we’ll give bad looks to the guy smoking a cigarette while sitting out in front of a restaurant as though he just ran over your dog.
 Perhaps it’s because of all the bad things cigarette smoke can do to someone.
 It’s hard to say, but the second would be the fact that obesity kills more people than tobacco and most people have no problem having a fast-food joint on every corner in America.

 Look, I know cigarettes are bad and we shouldn’t be smoking.
 This fact is not in dispute.
 However, I do have a problem when a conversation about cigarettes comes up.
 The problem that I have is that when we hear the word “nicotine”, we think cigarettes.
 When we think “cigarettes”, we think about how cigarette smoke has over 4,000 chemicals, including 43 known cancer-causing compounds and hundreds of other toxins.
 That’s a lot of chemicals and carcinogens.

-Anyway, the reason this is a problem for me is because nicotine (an alkaloid) gets lumped in with the dangerous chemicals found in cigarettes.
+Anyway, the reason this is a problem for me is that nicotine (an alkaloid) gets lumped in with the dangerous chemicals found in cigarettes.
 The two simply shouldn’t be confused.
 This is irresponsible and to be quite honest; it’s ignorant.
 For me, that’s like demonizing everything containing caffeine just because soda companies use things like brominated vegetable oil or high-fructose corn syrup.
-Think about it like this; if we were going to demonize everything nicotine can be found in, we would have to stop consuming things like tomatoes, eggplants, potatoes and cauliflower.
+Think about it like this; if we were going to demonize everything nicotine can be found in, we would have to stop consuming things like tomatoes, eggplants, potatoes, and cauliflower.
 I’m just not willing to do that because it’s silly.

 Yes, nicotine can be addictive, but a lot of things are addictive.
 Caffeine is addictive.
 Alcohol is addictive.
 In fact, studies have shown that alcohol is one of the most addictive substances you can put in your body.
 Experts say that alcohol abuse is more harmful than crack or heroin abuse.
-Statistics shows that alcohol has a death rate of over 3 million per year.
+Statistics show that alcohol has a death rate of over 3 million per year.
 See what I’m getting at?

 But of course, it’s not all bad!
 I’m sure you know by now that caffeine has health benefits.
 If you don’t, then know that these include things like increased memory and increases in logical reasoning, detoxification of the liver, hair growth, increased stamina, protection against cataracts, reducing skin cancer, helping asthma victims and so on.
 Likewise, I’m sure you know that a glass of wine can benefit the body as well.
 I won’t list them here but the point is that we could probably do this all day with a variety of addictive substances or practices.
 What I want you to understand, is that used appropriately, nicotine has a few benefits to boast as well.

 A recent study published in the Neuroscience and Biobehavioral Reviews suggests that nicotine could work as an effective antidepressant.
 That’s impressive considering that it could potentially help the estimated 16.1 million adults in the United States that had at least one major depressive episode in the past year.
 But that’s just the latest in a long line of studies that demonstrate a benefit.
 A 2008 study showed that nicotine patches could be effective in treating ADHD; a 2012 study demonstrated that nicotine could help with memory loss.
-In fact, studies going back as far as the late 60’s and 70’s demonstrate that people that consumed nicotine were less likely to develop Parkinson’s Disease than those that didn’t.
-This list actually go on and on and they are discovering new benefits all the time.
+In fact, studies going back as far as the late ’60s and ’70s demonstrate that people that consumed nicotine were less likely to develop Parkinson’s Disease than those that didn’t.
+This list actually goes on and on and they are discovering new benefits all the time.
 Examples include things like being an effective anti-inflammatory or helping the gut.
 Or how about controlling weight or repairing tissue?
 Or how about the fact that it can help with Schizophrenia and Tourette’s?

 So very similar to how we don’t want to demonize caffeine just because it is in pop, we shouldn’t demonize nicotine just because it can be found in cigarettes.
 Demonize the pop and demonize the cigarettes, but don’t frown upon those that choose to chew nicotine gum or vape any more than you demonize those that choose to have a hot coffee with their breakfast or a glass of wine with their dinner.